strongfatTo/WeBond/QUICKSTART.md

 You should see:
 ```
-🚀 WeBond API running on port 3000
+🚀 WeBond Backend running on port 3000
 📚 Health check: http://localhost:3000/health
 ```